Open-Systems-Pharmacology/Atazanavir-Model/README.md

 # Atazanavir-Model
-Whole-body PBPK model of atazanavir
+Whole-body PBPK model of atazanavir.
+The latest release of this model can be found [here](../../releases/latest).

 <p align="center">
   <img src="Atazanavir.png">